Yuli Gurriel Player Props: Marlins vs. Angels

-The Miami Marlins, including Yuli Gurriel and his .538 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Miami Marlins, including Yuli Gurriel (.368 batting average in his past 10 games), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with a double, a triple and an RBI) against the Rockies.
+He had two hits (going 2-for-5) in his most recent appearance against the Angels.

 Yuli Gurriel Game Info & Props vs. the Angels